RICE-unige/horus/CONTRIBUTING.md

 4. **Code Contributions**: Due to the nature of this project as part of PhD research, direct code contributions require prior discussion and approval.
 If you're interested in contributing code:
    - Email Omotoye Shamsudeen Adekoya at omotoye.adekoya@edu.unige.it
    - Briefly describe your proposed contribution and your relevant experience
-   - Wait for a response before proceeding with any development work
+   - Wait for a response to discuss the contribution and initiate the process of granting you access to the main codebase.

 ## Issue Reporting Guidelines